Frequently Asked Questions

 - screens at the front desk and café counter

-- one-way system through the building including the exhibition
+- one-way system through the exhibition

 - social distancing markers where queues form

 - hand sanitiser around the building